Mixed precision iterative refinement for linear inverse problems

 where the superscript $^T$ denotes the transpose operation.
 The regularization parameter $\alpha$ may be thought of as a `trade-off' parameter which balances the sensitivity of the solution vector $x^{(\alpha)}$ to the error in $b$, as well as the closeness to the desired solution $x^{\dagger}$.

 Given the unexpected necessity of regularization in structure leveraging algorithms for SPD linear systems in \cite{Pranesh21}, we investigate the use of IR to solve the Tikhonov problem in mixed precision providing a natural extension to the aformentioned works.
 To better understand the regularized solutions of ill-posed problems computed using IR we derive a methodology to formulate the iterates applied to the Tikhonov problem as filtered solutions by writing them as a recursive relationship between the iterates of preconditioned Landweber with a Tikhonov-type preconditioner and previous iterates.
-Additionally, we demonstrate in our numerical results that mixed precision IR on the Tikhonov problem gives comparable or superior accuracy against results computed in double precision as well as another benchmark which supports its use in modern applications that natively support mixed precision floating-point arithmetic.
+Additionally, we demonstrate in our numerical results that mixed precision IR on the Tikhonov problem gives comparable working accuracy (i.e., to within a few decimal places in relative error) against results computed in double precision as well as what we term the \emph{Approximated Iterative Refinement} method (see Section \ref{secNum4}), which supports its use in modern applications that natively support mixed precision floating-point arithmetic.

 An outline of this paper is as follows.
 In Section \ref{sec2} we provide necessary background on topics including the Landweber iteration, IR, and filtering methods.
 Section \ref{sec3} discusses preconditioned Landweber and its connection to the filtering analysis of IR on the Tikhonov problem in mixed precision, which is discussed in Section \ref{sec4}.
 Experimental results and concluding remarks are given in Sections \ref{sec5} and \ref{sec6}, respectively.